po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/10-Stu_Demo_Dynamic/README.md

 * Be sure to work with your partner!

-* Open [index.html](./Unsolved/index.html) to examine the response in the console.
-Then open [script.js](./Unsolved/assets/js/script.js) to implement the following features:
+* Open [index.html](./Unsolved/index.html) in the browser to examine the response in the console.

+* Open [script.js](./Unsolved/assets/js/script.js) in your IDE to implement the following features:

-* As a developer I want to take the response data and generate dynamic html.
+  * As a developer, I want to take the response data and generate dynamic HTML.

   * As a developer, the data I want to show in the `usersContainer` is the user login and the URL of their GitHub profile.

 ## 💡 Hint(s)